isaacovercast/QuoteWall/README.md

 ## 2022
 * "I did not present that data because it is too fresh." - Anon 1/12
+* "It's amazing how informative pi can be!" - A.Pop.
+3/?
 * "If you're really into eating pigeons, falconry is a great sport." - E.Stan.
 UF 4/14
 * "Go 'machine learning' your way out of that one." - R.G.
 UF 4/15
 * "The more I learn about aquatic invertebrates the less I want to swim." - Z.W.
 4/18